Conditioned stochastic stability of equilibrium states on uniformly hyperbolic sets: Introduction

-and where $S_n \phi = \sum_{i=0}^{n-1}\phi \circ X_i$ denotes the Birkhoff sum. \end{definition} Observe that this definition is well posed for any continuous $\phi$ and not only non-positive weights.
+\begin{remark} Observe that this definition is well-posed for any continuous $\phi$ and not only non-positive weights.
 For a general $\phi$, we interpret $X^\phi$ as follows: the process evolves in time and carries a certain amount of mass.
 If the process enters (dynamically) the region $\partial$, then it is killed and all mass is lost.
 At every time step $n$ and in every position $X_n$, the process will increase (or decrease) its mass by a factor $e^{\phi(X_n)}$.
-Conditioning upon $\tau > n$ as in \eqref{eq:qem-cond} must then be interpreted as the right-hand side in \eqref{eq:qem}.
+Conditioning upon $\tau > n$ as in \eqref{eq:qem-cond} must then be interpreted as the right-hand side in \eqref{eq:qem}. \end{remark}

 The study of Markov processes conditioned upon never entering a cemetery state has long been present in the literature \cite{Yaglom1947, Pinsky1985, Breyer1999, Collet2013} and more recently become of increasing interest \cite{Champagnat2016, Champagnat2018, Colonius2021, Castro2024,Castro2022}.
-To prove the existence and the uniqueness of the quasi-ergodic measure for a process $X_\e$, it is often required for the chain to be strong Feller and transitive (see e.g.~\cite[Appendix A]{BassolsCastroLamb2024}).
+To prove the existence and the uniqueness of the quasi-ergodic measure for a process $X_\e$, it is often required for the chain to be strong Feller and transitive (see e.g.~\cite[Appendix]{BassolsCastroLamb2024}).
 Nevertheless, this assumption is no longer valid when considering small random perturbations of hyperbolic (non-expanding) deterministic maps, as done herein.
 To address this shortcoming, we provide new results guaranteeing the existence and uniqueness of quasi-ergodic measures in the small-noise regime, whose support contains relevant dynamical information (see Theorems~\ref{thm:qem-local} and~\ref{thm:global-existence} guaranteeing $\Lambda \subset \supp \nu$).